chancehiblinds/Athom-Homey/com.myiblinds/README.txt

-iblinds is a motorized retrofit window solution for 2"- 2.5" vertical blinds.
+iblinds is a motorized retrofit window solution for 2"- 2.5" venetian blinds.
 This adds driver support for iblinds V3+ devices